efliks/demoscene-legacy/README.md

 them to some degree by repeatedly pressing [CTRL+SHIFT+F12], which will increase the number of "cycles" in DOSBox.

-If you want to run them at original speed, it might be necessary to set up a dedicated old computer with something like [FreeDOS](http://www.freedos.org/) on board.
+To run them at their original speed, it might be necessary to set up a dedicated old computer with something like [FreeDOS](http://www.freedos.org/) on board.
 Since the development was originally done on a Pentium 133 MHz, any computer will do just fine.